Skip to content

 …

-# note the desired response type if this information is in the session
+# on not# note the type of response required if this information is in the session

 # forward the request to the main controller